smasongarrison/syllabi/0106_covid.Rmd

 >
 > If you do not comply, I will ask you to leave the class for that day.
 >
 > [I will also refer the matter to the COVID-19 compliance reporting system](https://cm.maxient.com/reportingform.php?WakeForestUniv&layout_id=40).
-Possible disciplinary actions may follow as described in the Wake Forest University Undergraduate Student Conduct Code Public Health Emergency Addendum.
+Possible disciplinary actions may follow as described in the Wake Forest University Student Conduct Code Public Health Emergency Addendum.